 COASTAL DRIVES, SEASIDE TOWNS & THERMAL SPRINGS

-While you might find teens dive bombing off Limni’s pier, we gravitate towards Kochyli’s supersized family umbrellas for swims when Agia Anna gets too wavy.
+While you might find teens dive bombing off Limni’s pier, we prefer Kochyli’s supersized family umbrellas for swims when Agia Anna gets wavy.
 Calm and washed over by crystalline waters, its waters are good for tots with some care, as its pebbly seabed gets steep quickly.

 A 30-minute drive from Rovies is North Evia’s most famous draw.
 The thermal springs of Edipsos drew all from Aristotle and Marcus Aurelius to Winston Churchill by the curative powers of its rich mineral content.
 A stately 19th century Thermae Sylla Wellness Hotel dominates the small spa town.
 Natural wells fill its pools daily with enriching waters saturated with metals and chemicals.
 While its indoor pool is only for guests over 15, infants and young children can enjoy it’s outdoor pool with sea water mixed into its spring waters.
 If you’re not a hotel guest, you can still enjoy the area’s therapeutic waters in the beach fronting the hotel where spring waters spill into the sea.